project-sunbird/sunbird.org-docs/developer-docs/server-installation/additional_info.md

 * `deploy-badger.sh` - Deploys the badger service as docker service.

 * `deploy-core.sh` - Deploys the core services player, content, actor and learner service as docker services.
 The content, actor and learner service together form the LMS backend.

+* `system-init.sh` - Initializes the system by creating the first organisation and first user with admin role of the sunbird platform